New Hampshire Solid Waste Management

 State legislatures have enacted laws to govern the management of solid waste within each state’s jurisdiction.

-Current bills before the 2023 NH General Court (pdf downloads and status links):
+Bills that went before the 2023 NH General Court (pdf downloads and status links):

 This bill establishes a formula for determining the distance for which a new landfill shall be located from a perennial river, lake, or coastal water.